 The following methods can be used to override the number range of generated records in a TDM implementation:

 i.
 Edit the default number range of generated records (default is 1 to 3): Update the TABLE_DEFAULT_DISTRIBUTION_MIN and TABLE_DEFAULT_DISTRIBUTION_MAX parameters in the TDM DB.
-This edit will impact the number of generated records on all LU tables, except for the main source LU table.
+This edit will impact the number of generated records for all LU tables, except for the main source LU table.

 Example: Run the following Update statements in order to set the number of generated records to be between 2 and 4: